jazzband/django-redis/README.rst

 This cache backend requires the `redis-py`_ Python client library for communicating with the Redis server.

-This cache backend is full ready for `django-orm`_ cache.
+This cache backend is full ready for `django-orm-extensions`_ orm cache.

 How to install.
 ---------------